mapra99/rails-notes/Rails.md

 **Renders and Redirects do not break the execution of the controller as `return` would**.
 This is important to have in mind when any `render`or `return` commands are written in a controller.

+**The big difference** between renders and redirects is that `renders` uses a view file holding all the instance variables, and `redirect` create a whole new HTTP request, deleting all instance data.

 #### The Parameters

 The router wraps all the input data in a hash called `params`.
 This hash can be accessed by the controller to send the appropriate parameters to the model and view.